 Once you’ve flown into Johannesburg, you’ll be taking up residence at Tintswalo at Waterfall.
 Secluded from the city, this hotel’s rustic look will have you feeling wild at heart.
 Explore the rhino and lion park nearby or enter the buzz of Johannesburg.
 Visit the Apartheid Museum, a moving journey through South Africa’s turbulent past, or Constitution Hill, on the site of the Old Fort prison complex.
 It’s part courtroom, part museum and part art gallery.Read more

 Next we’ll have you hopping on the Blue Train from Pretoria to Cape Town, so sit back and absorb the stunning landscapes as you meander through dramatic mountains and past spectacular beaches.
-The Blue Train really is the epitome of luxury and you’ll be treated to a beautiful suite with its own tub or shower and two lounges which serve high tea and are perfect for a mail-dinner cocktail or cognac.
+The Blue Train really is the epitome of luxury and you’ll be treated to a beautiful suite with its own tub or shower and two lounges which serve high tea and are perfect for a post-dinner cocktail or cognac.
 Before you know it you’ll be in Cape Town (and wishing the daily commute back home was just as good).

 Continuing with the impeccable standard you’ve come to expect from this trip, we welcome you to The Taj, Cape Town, in – you guessed it – Cape Town.
 Take a half day city tour and explore sights such as Robben Island (where Nelson Mandela was imprisoned) the Kirstenbosch Botanical Gardens and Auwal Mosque.
 Scale the iconic table mountains and enjoy the panoramic views at the top.
 These views are nothing short of phenomenal.